BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Locations and bottom depth of main Alvin dives at 9N hydrothermal vent field on the East Pacific Rise (EPR) during cruise RV/Atlantis cruise AT37-12, April-May 2017.

-attribute NC_GLOBAL title String Locations and bottom depth of main Alvin dives at 9N hydrothermal vent field on the East Pacific Rise (EPR) during cruise RV/Atlantis cruise AT37-12, April-May 2017
+attribute NC_GLOBAL title String [Alvin dive sites] - Locations and bottom depth of main Alvin dives at 9N hydrothermal vent field on the East Pacific Rise (EPR) during cruise RV/Atlantis cruise AT37-12, April-May 2017 (Collaborative Research: Environmental Drivers of Chemoautotrophic Carbon Production at Deep-Sea Hydrothermal Vents - Comparative Roles of Oxygen and Nitrate)

 attribute NC_GLOBAL version String 1